 Nepalese and foreign currencies

 Nepali Rupees are available with a denomination of 1, 2, 5 10, 20, 25, 50, 100, 250, 500 and 1000.
 Foreign currencies must be exchanged only at banks or authorized Money Changers.
-Indian 500, 1000 notes are accepted only 25000 rupees.
-One hundred Indian rupee’s exchange rate is 160 in Nepali rupees.
+Indian 1000, 2000 notes are accepted only 25000 rupees.
+One hundred Indian rupees will be 160 in Nepali rupees.
 National and International banks with ATM facility, IME, and Western Union Money transfer service are available in major cities.
-These banks are Standard Chartered, Nabil, Himalaya, Bank of Kathmandu, Prime Commercial, Prabhu, Sanima, Global, Everest, Nepal Investment, SBI and Tourism Development bank.
+There are numerous banks, including Standard Chartered, Nabil, Himalaya, Bank of Kathmandu, Prime Commercial, Prabhu, Sanima, Global, Everest, Nepal Investment, SBI and Tourism Development bank.

 Getting around in Kathmandu and other cities

-Black plate’s metered taxis are available in major city centers.
-City buses are available in Kathmandu and Pokhara.
-New and Old Bus Park in Kathmandu connects major cities in Nepal.
-Rickshaw, motorbike, and bicycle are available to rent in Kathmandu, Pokhara, and Chitwan.
-Hiring jeep, car, van, coaster, and big bus are available in a vehicle, travel, and trekking companies.
+Black plate’s metered taxi and city bus are available in major city centers, including Kathmandu and Pokhara.
+Local and tourist bus parks in Kathmandu connect major cities in Nepal.
+Rickshaw, motorbike, and bicycle can rent in Kathmandu, Pokhara, and Chitwan.
+Jeep, car, van, coaster, and big bus can hire with a vehicle and travel company.

-There are at least 35 airstrips, 19 domestic airlines with the Nepal airline has a regular and charter flight.
-Rescue and mountain tour helicopter are also available.
-One-hour, Everest flight offers all good season in Kathmandu.
-Mountain flight offers in Pokhara in all season.
-The highest airport, Syangboche (3720 m) airport lies nearby Namche Bazaar in Everest.
+There are at least 35 airstrips, 19 domestic airlines, including Nepal airline for a regular and charter flight.
+Helicopter for rescue and tour are available.
+One-hour, Everest flight is available all good season in Kathmandu.
+Mountain flight is available in Pokhara too.
+Syangboche (3720 m) airport is the highest airport located just above the Namche Bazaar in Everest.

 Accommodation and facilities

-Simple to an international standard star hotel, resort, and budget guesthouse are at least 700, including 10 five-star hotels.
+Simple to an international standard star hotel, resort, and budget guesthouse are at least 1200, including 10 five-star hotels with casinos.
 For a safety and good service use only government registered hotel and lodge.
-Casinos are available only in five-star hotels in Kathmandu and Pokhara.
 Live music in a pub and bar, national and international cuisines, laundry, hospital, swimming pool, Pizza hut, KFC, barber, and medications are available in major cities.

-Day hiking, long and short trekking, day and long tour, expedition, cycling, hot air ballooning, Helicopter tour, river rafting, kayaking, canoeing, peak climbing, bungee jump (160m long), canyoning, horse riding, ski, jungle safari, mountain flight, fishing, Paragliding, zip flyer, skydiving, ultra-light aircraft, hunting, golf, meditation and honey hunting tours are available in Nepal.
+Day hiking, long and short trekking, tour, expedition, cycling, hot air ballooning, Helicopter tour, river rafting, kayaking, canoeing, peak climbing, bungee jump (160m long), canyoning, horse riding, ski, jungle safari, bird watching, mountain flight, fishing, Paragliding, zip flyer, skydiving, ultra-light aircraft, hunting, golf, meditation and honey hunting trips are available in Nepal.
 Take a service only with the government authorized travel and trekking company.
 Hire only government licensed holder tour and trekking guide with a professional potter.
-The Great Himalaya Trail is 1700 km long trail found in 2008 that takes 156 days hiking.
-Deepest gorge is Kali Gandaki Gorge (6967 m deep), the longest waterfall is Hyatung Waterfall (365 m long) and the longest suspension bridge is the Mahakali Bridge (1453 m long).
+The Great Himalaya Trail is 1700 km long trail found in 2008 that offers 156 days trekking.
+Nepal has the deepest gorge, Kali Gandaki Gorge (6967 m deep), the longest waterfall, Hyatung Waterfall (365 m long) and the longest suspension bridge, Mahakali Bridge (1453 m long).

 TIMS card for trekking area